BitcoinDesign/Guide/guide/designing-products/personal-finance.md

 </div>

 Since Bitcoin continues to increase in value over time, many see the act of “HODLing” as investing.
-In the last ten years, an increasing number of financial advisors and institutions have come to see bitcoin as a necessary component or any sufficiently diversified portfolio.
+In the last ten years, an increasing number of financial advisors and institutions have come to see bitcoin as a necessary component of any sufficiently diversified portfolio.

 ## Summary